-In Desiree Akhavan’s sharp directorial debut, a bisexual woman (payed by Akhavan) deals with a difficult breakup and trying to come out to her Iranian American family.
+In Appropriate Behavior, Desiree Akhavan’s sharp directorial debut, a bisexual woman (played by Akhavan) deals with a difficult breakup and tries to come out to her Iranian American family.
 The breakup turns Shirin’s life upside down as Shirin, now homeless and jobless, must navigate the responsibilities of adulthood and Brooklyn’s dating scene as a single woman.

 Foreign Lesbian Movies

 Sarah Waters’ popular lesbian novel Fingersmith has inspired multiple adaptations including the critically acclaimed Korean film, The Handmaiden.
 The film swaps a Victorian-era London setting for Japanese-occupied Korea.

 A con man wants to marry the heiress Lady Hideko, commit her to an asylum, and steal her fortune.
 He seeks help from a pickpocket named Sook-hee.
 Sook-hee agrees and poses as the heiress’ maid.
 But Sook-hee grows fond of Lady Hideko and she no longer wants to betray her.